CloudiFyi-Solutions/tfc-projects/README.md

-# tfc-projects
+# tfe-projects
-TFC projects implementation with workspace association and variable sets.
+TFE projects implementation with workspace association and variable sets.